Shibram Chakraborty: Work

 Shibram spent his early days in Paharpur and Chanchal.
 In his boyhood days, he once ran away from home.
 This experience would later inspire his novel Bari Theke Paliye [বাড়ি থেকে পালিয়ে] (Runaway), which was made into a film by Ritwik Ghatak.

-Last phase of life and Death
+Last phase of life and death

-In the last phase of his life, he ran into serious financial difficulties and the West Bengal Government put him on a monthly allowance.
+In the last phase of his life, he ran into serious financial difficulties and the Government of West Bengal put him on a monthly allowance.
 He died in Kolkata in 1980.
-Very few people attended his cremation, including a few of his very close friend like Shakti Chattopadhyay and Sunil Ganguly.
+Very few people attended his cremation, including a few of his very close friends like Shakti Chattopadhyay and Sunil Ganguly.